aimer63/fire/README.md

   assets and inflation correlation, simulation parameters and market shocks.

 - **[Simulation Engine](/docs/simulation_engine.md)**
-  The main simulation logic for each run it:
+  The main simulation logic, for each run it:

   - Initializes asset values and bank balance
   - Simulates monthly/annual investment returns, inflation, and expenses